 When fighting fires, we face major health risks due to inhaling these toxic fumes.
 In large part, because it can make our jobs harder and more dangerous in the event of a fire, cities like New York and San Francisco actually prohibit the use of plastic piping in buildings with higher fire risk, like what we find in many high-rise apartment complexes.

-A 2019 International Association of Fire Fighters (IAFF) statement highlighted that plastic piping is a dangerous material in construction that causes airborne and waterborne contamination.
+A 2019 International Association of Fire Fighters (IAFF) statement (also signed by the UA) highlighted that plastic piping is a dangerous material in construction that causes airborne and waterborne contamination.
 Additionally, the IAFF notes that gasses released from plastics can cause long-term health risks to workers exposed to these products.

 Between those health concerns for first responders and the environmental issues giving rise to bans being put into place to reduce plastic waste from bags and straws, it is no wonder that plastic manufacturers are feeling pressure to change their public image.

 The industry has undertaken a new campaign to rebrand their products and has worked to support several pieces of legislation in Congress that essentially boil down to the government picking winners and losers in the materials used in infrastructure projects.

 Who are the losers?
 My firefighting colleagues, who will end up facing more plastic when they respond to a call.

 If the plastics industry is successful, it would inject plastic into new buildings, water pipes that carry clean drinking water and water we use to put out fires, and even our bridges and roads.
 As a firefighter, I can tell you that littering America’s infrastructure projects with more plastic would be extremely hazardous to firefighter safety and would make it harder to combat large fires.

 Read the full article in The Washington Times